radoss-org/open-hip-dysplasia/README.md

 [![DOI](https://zenodo.org/badge/955042700.svg)](https://doi.org/10.5281/zenodo.15086603)

-A collection of files from across the Internet to help researchers and developers in the field of hip dysplasia.
+A collection of DDH Datasets from across the Internet to help researchers and developers in the field of hip dysplasia.

 <table>
   <tr>